gsaielli/DotNetCoreOracle/README.md

 # DotNetCoreOracle
-Getting started with .Net Core and Oracle
+Getting started with .Net Core and Oraclez